cositools/cosi-data-challenge-2/README.md

 These challenges will require using the tools already available in cosipy to develop new functionality.
 1) Develop method for calculating light curves.
 2) Develop method for calculating SEDs.
 3) Example notebook demonstrating simultaneous fit of multiple point sources.
+4) Develop source injector.

 ### Advanced
 These challenges will require developing new fundamental tools, which should fit into the cosipy framework.